daniel-dios/transactions-n-statistics/readme.md

 - If "it-tests" were not present (thanks again 🤗), I'd like to have test/s dockerizing 🚢 the application and testing from outside as "end to end" tests but, I see "too much over-engineering" adding this to the solution.

+## 🔁 Feedback

+As I mentioned, I see the problem challenging, and I've enjoyed solving and coding it a lot.
+I see this two lines of improvement:

+- I'd like to have at least java11, junit5, and a mvn wrapper.

+- Since I'm using GitHub actions to test and build the project maybe it could be helpful for reviewers going to the repo instead of opening my .zip submitted.

+Thanks!